afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 - *RotaryEncoderInput*: Everything related to rotary encoders.
 - *SerialNotification*: For the testing of user notifications through the USB serial interface.
 - *ShiftRegistersInput*: Everything related to serialized buttons/switches.
+- *i2c*: I2C bus initialization and common utilities.
-- *I2CExpanderInputs*: Everything related to GPIO expanders on the I2C bus.
+- *I2CExpanderInput*: Everything related to GPIO expanders on the I2C bus.

 ### Principle of single responsibility